Emergency Custody Orders and Temporary Detention Orders in Virginia

 The TDO process follows structured legal and medical procedures to protect everyone’s rights:

-First, a qualified evaluator (like a crisis clinician) examines the person and completes paperwork explaining why intervention is needed.
-Next, a magistrate reviews this documentation and decides whether to issue the TDO.
-If approved, law enforcement or medical transport takes the person to a psychiatric hospital.
+First, a qualified evaluator (like a CBS crisis clinician) examines the person and prepares documentation recommending a TDO.
+Next, a magistrate or special justice reviews this documentation and decides whether to issue the TDO.
+If approved, law enforcement or medical transport takes the person to a psychiatric facility for up to 72 hours.

 What Happens After a TDO?